vinaya-class/vinaya-class.github.io/src/04-lustful-conduct.md

 Contact while trying to shake her off is not an offense.

-If the bhikkhu's aim is to partake, the offence is saṅghādisesa.
+If the bhikkhu's aim is to partake, the offense is saṅghādisesa.

 ### Non-offenses